If you are reading this with the expectation of reading my travel bucket list, then turn your vehicle around and head for the next travel blog post.

 Yes, I know that many younger people have bucket lists.
 My theory is that it is not really a bucket list but more of a Carpe Diem list; that is, “I want to see everything.”

 Even though I am in the Life Is Good category, my travel list is still Carpe Diem.
 I will have to think about that one.

-What do you think about bucket lists?
+What do you think about travel bucket lists?
 I would love to see your comments.